Summer Berry Parfaits with Vanilla Bean Ricotta and Toasted Almonds

 -Heat a medium skillet or pan over medium heat.
 (Do not put any oil in the pan!)
 When hot, add the almonds and toast for 3 minutes until golden brown and fragrant.
 Remove from the pan and let them cool to room temperature.

 -Using a hand mixer, whip the ricotta for about a minute until smooth.
-You can also do this in a blender or food processor (or by hand if you are Amish and have no appliances). -Now it’s time to assemble your parfaits.
+You can also do this in a blender or food processor (or by hand if you have no appliances).-Now it’s time to assemble your parfaits.
 Start by spooning about 2½ tablespoons of ricotta into each mason jar/glass.

 The Lemon Bowl: 5 Ingredient No-Bake Fig Newton Bites